ccgBiotechLover/epialleJS/README.md

 ./unialle -a ../example_data/test.sam -o ../example_data/

-the result file was stored in "test_epialle.txt" file
+the result file is stored in "test_epialle.txt" file